 Patients in Germany receive excellent medical treatment.
 With its dense network of highly qualified doctors, the German health care system is regarded as one of the best in the world.
 Should your child need medical treatment, there is probably no better place to receive top-notch health care than in Germany.

-The program fee covers a health, liability and accident insurance during the ISU.
+The program fee covers a health, liability and accident insurance during the ISA.
 The health insurance won’t apply to any chronic illness, allergies or pregnancy.
-For further information please contact the ISU office.
+For further information please contact the ISA office.